TinyIO: Lightweight Reparameterized Inertial Odometry: METHOD

-\textbf{Reparameterization Module(RepBlock).} To enhance parameter efficiency and extract rich motion features, the RepBlock decouples the training and inference architectures\cite{RepVGG}.
-Fig.~\ref{arc_compaer} illustrates the structural differences between the RepBlock and the basic block used in RoNIN ResNet.
-During training, a multi-branch architecture, similar to that of ResNet, is employed to extract features from inertial measurement data.
-Specifically, the training process for each RepBlock is defined as follows:
+\textbf{Reparameterization Block (RepBlock).} The RepBlock is a core component of each LIOB and is also applied at both the beginning and the end of the backbone for channel alignment.
+To improve parameter efficiency and enhance feature extraction, the RepBlock decouples the training and inference architectures~\cite{RepVGG}.
+Fig.~\ref{arc_compare} illustrates the structural differences between the RepBlock and the core block used in the R-ResNet\cite{RoNIN} backbone.

+During training, a multi-branch architecture—similar to that of ResNet—is adopted to extract features from the IMU signal.
+Specifically, the computation within each RepBlock during training is given by